MadMaxChow/VLOOK/README.md

 # Overview

-VLOOK is a plugin for enhancements to HTML files exported by Typora.
-Includes two major features: Layout Enhancements and Feature Enhancements:
+VLOOK ™ is a plugin that enhances HTML files exported by Typora (currently the best cross-platform Markdown editor, none of them).

-- **Layout enhancements**: Provides more user-friendly, beautiful document layout and style for the Typora editing mode and exported HTML files;
+VLOOK ™ is open source software and is under the MIT license.

-- **Feature enhancement**: Provides convenient reading accessibility functions such as document navigation, illustration browsing, content interaction, and validity detection for exported HTML files.
+VLOOK ™ aims at Markdown's shortcomings, and finds a balance between the actual needs of many document layouts.

-VLOOK™ is open source software and is compliant with the MIT license.
+For detailed introduction, examples and instructions on VLOOK features "[VLOOK Quick Reference Manual](https://madmaxchow.github.io/VLOOK/index.html)".

-Detailed description of the features, as well as instructions for use, can be found in the "[VLOOK Quick Reference Manual](https://madmaxchow.github.io/VLOOK/index.html)".
+For detailed introduction, examples and instructions on scripted charts, please refer to "[Scripted Charts for Markdown](https://madmaxchow.github.io/VLOOK/chart.html)"